 Continue regular PAR will continue as the quality assurance for conducting and progressing research projects involving live animals.

 The IPG is used to support the strategic mission and objectives of the Advanced Analysis Centre (AAC), the University of Guelph's (U of G) core institutional facility that provides the infrastructure and technical expertise to support advanced analytical technologies to foster research and education at the interface of the physical and biological sciences.
 The AAC is a group of research laboratories housed in the University’s Summerlee Science Complex.
-The AAC spans an area of over 1000 m2 and contains over $40M of research equipment purchased with funds from the Canada Foundation for Innovation, the Ontario Research Fund, NSERC and internal investments.
-The AAC provides modern, centralized, and highly serviced space for large-scale advanced analytical laboratories including state-of-the-art Nuclear Magnetic Resonance, Mass Spectrometry, Electron Microscopy, Advanced Light Microscopy, Genomics, and a state-of-the-art plant growth facility.
-The mission of the AAC is to provide researchers access to state-of-the-art research services, analyses, instruments and technology, technical expertise, and expert training and education that are generally too expensive, complex, or specialized for researchers to cost-effectively acquire and sustain themselves.
-The IPG supports the operations and maintenance of the AAC, with the objective to foster science and scientific collaborations at the highest level.
-The grant supports AAC technical staff salaries, operations, and maintenance of the technical equipment such that the mission and objectives of the facility are met.
-As such, the assistance provided to the AAC supports the following IPG priority area: Facilities Renewal.
+The AAC spans an area of over 1000 m2 and currently contains over $37M of research equipment purchased with funds from the Canada Foundation for Innovation, the Ontario Research Fund, NSERC and internal investments.
+The AAC provides modern, centralized, and highly serviced space for large-scale advanced analytical laboratories including state-of-the-art Nuclear Magnetic Resonance, Mass Spectrometry, Electron Microscopy, Advanced Light Microscopy, Genomics, and a plant growth facility (Phytotron).
+The mission of the AAC is to provide researchers access to modern research services, analyses, instruments and technology, technical expertise, and expert training and education that are generally too expensive, complex, or specialized for researchers to cost-effectively acquire and sustain themselves.
+The IPG supports AAC technical staff salaries, operations, and maintenance of the technical equipment in accordance with its mission.
+The IPG supports the AAC in the following priority area: Facilities renewal, including deferred maintenance.

 IPG Performance Objectives and Indicators